rampart.utils¶

 .

-Note that an hll can be referred to from different threads in the Rampart Server.
-Each server thread may specify the same hll by using the same name.
+Note that an hll can be referred to from different threads in the Rampart Server or inside Rampart threads.
+Each thread may specify the same hll by using the same name.
 In addition, the below functions are thread-safe.

 hll.add¶